 Robert: I’m Robert, originally from California.
 I just joined BizReach this past April and am in training at the moment as a new grad engineer.

 Stefan: Japan is very similar to Switzerland in many ways: very high standards for quality and they’re both really safe countries with beautiful nature.
-However, the Japanese have a very particular sense for perfection that is also reflected in the culture and the language.
+However, the Japanese have a very particular sense of perfection that is also reflected in the culture and the language.
 That always intrigued me and I felt that I could learn a lot from working and living in Japan.

 Robert: I lived in Japan for a couple of years as a kid, so I had some Japanese language ability.
 It has always been important to me not to lose that.
 So I really felt a calling to come back here to reconnect with Japan and also work at a company where I could fulfill my career goals.
 I think that combination is helping me become a better engineer and a better person.

 Stefan: I first came to Japan for my master’s thesis at Chuo University.
 After I went back to Switzerland, BizReach reached out to me.
 I was surprised that BizReach was actually trying to hire foreigners and that they were interested in my profile.
-It also struck me that there were several open source contributors here, so I became aware of the high technical level.
+It also struck me that there were several open-source contributors here, so I became aware of the high technical level.
 From there, I became more and more interested until I thought, “it’s now or never, so I’ll take on this adventure.”

 Robert: Since you’ve been here, how have you seen BizReach grow and develop?

 Stefan: When I first came to BizReach, there were only a few foreigners, which was a great opportunity for me to learn about Japanese culture.
 Now, we have grown and brought in more foreigners.
 Therefore the mindset has changed inside the company, which makes the company more diverse and allowing different viewpoints that lead to even better results.
-The current environment certainly makes it easier for foreigners getting familiarized with Japan and getting used to the Japanese culture.
+The current environment certainly makes it easier for foreigners getting familiarized with Japan and getting used to Japanese culture.

 I remember that we first met in Silicon Valley.
 There are so many famous American companies there, so why did you choose BizReach over them, other than the desire to come back to Japan?